- unsafe.Pointer

 }

-// In Java, copying occurs more frequently
+// In Java, copying happens more often

 public class Main {